chansey97/company-yasnippet-autoparens/README.md

 ### Usage

-1. Install `yasnippet` if you have not installed.
-2. If you have installed `company`, uninstall it.
+1. If you have installed `company`, uninstall it.
-3. Clone this repository and unzip it to your emacs configuration path.
+2. Clone this repository and unzip it to your emacs configuration path.
-4. Add the following code to your configuration file.
+3. Add the following code to your configuration file.
 ```
 (require 'yasnippet)
 (yas-global-mode 1)